burlachenkok/exploring-python3/python3-note.md

 a=123
 ```

-String interpolation (named formatted string literal) is evaluated during script execution.
+String interpolation (named in Python as "formatted string literal") is evaluated during script execution.
 In terms of type, they are just `str` and it's not a new type.
-Implementing in C++ or any compiling language such functionality is impossible (of course if you don't want to write your interpreter inside your project or want implement this functionality by yourself).

 Finally, old string formatting from Python 2 which is still supported in Python 3 for C style `printf()` C++ specification.
 Example:
 ```python